Fun course through a park

-Pros: Playable course in nice park layout.
+Pros: Very playable course in nice park layout.
 Lots of trees for shade but didn't interfere with most of my shots.
 Some nice holes, a couple challenging, many very easy.
 Good course for newer players.
 Practise basket a nice touch.
+Well maintained.

 Cons: The signage was decent but I got pretty lost a few times.
 The usual pedestrian issues with any park course.